Big Thief: 2021–2024: Dragon New Warm Mountain I Believe in You and Oleartchik's departure

-On August 10, 2021, the band released the songs "Little Things" and "Sparrow", both which were produced by Big Thief drummer James Krivchenia.
+On August 10, 2021, the band released the songs "Little Things" and "Sparrow", both of which were produced by Big Thief drummer James Krivchenia.
 "Little Things" was recorded with Shawn Everett at Five Star Studios in Topanga, California, in October 2020.
 "Sparrow" was recorded with Sam Evian at Flying Cloud Recordings in the Catskills, New York, in July and August 2020.

 On September 7, 2021, the band released the song "Certainty" followed by another song, "Change", on October 6.
 They also announced plans for a North American tour in 2022.
 In the November 2021 issue of Mojo, Big Thief announced their plans to release a 20-track double album in early 2022.
 The album was recorded in four different locations across the United States after the band quarantined in the Vermont woods for two weeks in July 2020.
 Later that month the band confirmed the album's title Dragon New Warm Mountain I Believe in You and a February 11, 2022, release date.

 In June 2022, the band announced two concert dates in Oleartchik's hometown of Tel Aviv, Israel, for July 6 and 7 of the same year.
 However, the announcement received backlash with criticism pertaining to the Israeli–Palestinian conflict.
 The band first released a statement defending their decision to perform in Israel, then eventually retracted their previous statement and canceled the concert dates.
 The cancellation was received with opposite backlash from the concert venue.
 The band previously performed at the venue in 2017.

 At the 65th Annual Grammy Awards, Dragon New Warm Mountain I Believe in You was nominated for Best Alternative Music Album and "Certainty" was nominated for Best Alternative Music Performance.

 In July 2023, the band released the single "Vampire Empire", which they had debuted in a live performance on The Late Show with Stephen Colbert earlier in February of the same year.
 In October 2023, "Vampire Empire" was released as a 7" single, with the song "Born for Loving You" as a B-side.

-On July 11, 2024, the band announced the departure of bassist Max Oleartchik, a decision which according to the band was made for "interpersonal reasons with mutual respect in our hearts".
+On July 11, 2024, the band announced Oleartchik's departure, a decision which according to the band was made for "interpersonal reasons with mutual respect in our hearts".
 On July 28, the band performed their first show in nearly a year at Project Pabst in Portland, where they debuted a five-piece lineup featuring a second percussionist, Jon Nellen, and a new bass guitarist, Justin Felton.
 The setlist included 14 songs, 10 of which were live debuts.

 On August 27, 2024, it was announced that Big Thief served as producers and backing band for singer-songwriter Tucker Zimmerman's 15th studio album, Dance of Love.
 The band had previously appeared on stage with Zimmerman.